codecks-io/react-reform/README.md

 </Form>
 ```

-Hint: `dontFocusAfterFail` prevents the default behaviour of focussing this field after validation failed while attempting to submit.
+Hint: `dontFocusAfterFail` prevents the default behaviour of focussing this field after validation failed when attempting to submit.

 ### Dynamic Form Inputs based on Form Value